 With respect to graduate business education, a Master of Science in Business Administration degree was authorized as early as 1922, but lack of money resulted in extremely slow progress in developing the necessary graduate courses.
 Finally, all business graduate education was suspended in 1950.
 Efforts to offer graduate education resumed in the early 1960’s and in 1965, the School was granted authority to offer the Master of Business Administration degree.
 The first MBA degrees were awarded in 1967.
 The program remained relatively stable in enrollment figures until the mid-1990’s when expansion to off-campus locations throughout the state began.
 The Master of Accountancy (MAcct) Program has been offered by The University of Montana in Missoula since 1992.
-Since its inception, this graduate program has been accredited as part of the School of Business Administration.
+Since its inception, this graduate program has been accredited as part of the College of Business.
 In 2001, the MAcct was also granted separate AACSB accounting accreditation.
 The Master of Science in Business Analytics was launchedin fall 2016.

-In 1996, the SoBA moved into a new state-of-the art building, the $15.5 million Gallagher Business Building.
+In 1996, the COB moved into a new state-of-the art building, the $15.5 million Gallagher Business Building.
 This 111,000 square foot, four-level facility has classroom seating (in various configurations ranging from small seminar rooms to a 250-seat tiered classroom) for approximately 1,200 people.
-It also contains all SoBA faculty and staff offices, office complexes for affiliated business units, two major computer labs, several student lounges and study areas, numerous conference rooms, and an Executive Board Room.
+It also contains all COB faculty and staff offices, office complexes for affiliated business units, two major computer labs, several student lounges and study areas, numerous conference rooms, and an Executive Board Room.
 All business classes are taught within the Gallagher Business Building (GBB).
-The Harold & Priscilla Gilkey Building is adjacent to GBB, and it houses SoBA's Center for Enterprise and Executive Development.
+The Harold & Priscilla Gilkey Building is adjacent to GBB, and it houses COB's Center for Enterprise and Executive Development.

 Today, the school serves approximately 1,300 undergraduate students in six majors: accounting, finance, management information systems, international business, management, and marketing.
 In addition, it provides graduate education to nearly 200 graduate students.

-SoBA has held continuous AACSB accreditation for its undergraduate and graduate programs since 1949.
+COB has held continuous AACSB accreditation for its undergraduate and graduate programs since 1949.
 As of July 2015, 777 institutions hold AACSB business accreditation.
-In 2001, SoBA received separate AACSB accounting accreditation, the only business field in which a separate AACSB accreditation is offered.
+In 2001, COB received separate AACSB accounting accreditation, the only business field in which a separate AACSB accreditation is offered.
 Only 185 accounting programs in the world hold AACSB accounting accreditation.
 UM is one of three Montana institutions that hold AACSB business accreditation and is the only institution in Montana to hold AACSB accounting accreditation.

-AACSB accreditation standards impact much of what SoBA does, including faculty qualifications upon hire, faculty research productivity expectations, assignment of faculty to courses, content and form of degree programs, continuous program assessment, and much more.
+AACSB accreditation standards impact much of what COB does, including faculty qualifications upon hire, faculty research productivity expectations, assignment of faculty to courses, content and form of degree programs, continuous program assessment, and much more.
 The standards are very mission-centric.
-Every five years, SoBA reports to AACSB and receives a site visit where a team examines our programs, faculty, staff, finances, and strategic direction in some detail.
+Every five years, COB reports to AACSB and receives a site visit where a team examines our programs, faculty, staff, finances, and strategic direction in some detail.
 Every one to two years, faculty attend a retreat to provide a concentrated opportunity for discussions, including updates on accreditation standards.